-AAA: The profile repository and authentication function of the Home network, that stores the subscriber profile and the subscriber long-term credentials and authentication algorithms.
+AAA Function: The profile repository and authentication function of the Home network, that stores the subscriber profile and the subscriber long-term credentials and authentication algorithms.

-CP-AU Authentication function: A function that performs UE authentication process and interacts with AAA functionality for carrying out the authentication.
+CP-AU Authentication Function: A function in the core network that performs UE authentication process and interacts with AAA functionality for carrying out the authentication.

-User Plane Protection function: This function provides the protection (e.g. encryption, integrity protection, etc.) of the user plan information exchanged between the UE and the Access network and/or between the UE and the Core Network.
-The Protection function may be located the Core Network when not present in AN.
+User Plane Protection Function: This function provides the protection (e.g. encryption, integrity protection, etc.) of the user plane information exchanged between the UE and the Access network and/or between the UE and the Core Network (e.g. in case of untrusted non-3GPP accesses).
+The Protection function may be located the Core Network e.g. when not present in AN.

-NOTE: The authentication between the UE and the network is performed only in the signalling plane.
+NOTE: The authentication between the UE and the CP-AU Function is performed only in the signalling plane.

-Editor's note: The definition of protection mechanisms is out of the scope of SA WG2 and it left to SA WG3 and RAN.
+Editor's note: The definition of protection mechanisms for control plane and user plane are out of the scope of SA WG2 and it left to SA WG3 and RAN.

+CP-CN function: indicates a CP-CN function defined for other mechanisms (e.g. mobility management, session management).

-CP Signalling Protection function: This function provides the protection of the control plane information.The CP-AN Signalling Protection Function applies to control plane information exchanged between the UE and the Access network.
-The CP-CN Signalling Protection function applies to control information exchanged between the UE and the Core Network.
-The definition of algorithm and data integrity protection mechanism function is out of the scope of SA2 and it left to SA3
+CP-AN Signalling Protection function: applies to control plane information exchanged between the UE and the Access network.

 The following functional interfaces are considered:

 - AU-UE: Supports authentication mechanisms between the UE and the entity performing the UE authentication.
-AU-UE represents the end-to-end authentication interface between the UE and the CP-AU Authentication Function.
-The authentication mechanisms supported by this functional interface may be transported via other 5G NextGen mechanisms (e.g. mobility management or session management) to enable UE authentication for such procedures.
-However, the actual authentication exchange is between the UE and the CP-AU Authentication Function.
+AU-UE represents the end-to-end set of messages and parameters exchanged between the UE and the CP-AU Authentication Function.
+The authentication mechanisms supported by this functional interface may be transported over NG1 via other 5G NextGen mechanisms (e.g. encapsulated in mobility management signalling or session management signalling) and forwarded to CP-AU by the CP function implementing the 5G NextGen mechanism (e.g. mobility management CP function), to enable UE authentication for such procedures.
+The authentication mechanisms supported by this functional interface may otherwise be exchanged between the UE and the CP-AU directly over NG1 and separately from mobility management and session management signalling.
+In either case, the authentication exchange is end to end between the UE and the CP-AU Authentication Function.

-- AU-AN: Supports interaction between the AN and the CP-AU Authentication Function for authentication of the UE and for distribution of security context (e.g. depending on the security requirements in terms of ciphering, integrity protection, etc.).- AU-AAA: supports interaction between the CP-AU Authentication Function and AAA for authentication of the UE.
+- AU-AN: Supports interaction over NG2 between the AN and the CP-AU Authentication Function for provision of security context (e.g. depending on the security requirements in terms of ciphering, integrity protection, etc.) upon authentication, connectivity establishment, mobility, etc.

+Note: whether the CP-AU provides the security context to the control plane or user plane part of the AN is FFS and depends on the RAN design and the specific AN.

+- AU-CN: supports interaction between CP-AU and CP-CN (CN Signalling Protection function) for distribution of security context from CP-AU to CP-CN.

+Editor’s note: The AU-CN may be a reference point towards other functions if the AU is a stand alone functions.
+Whether AU is collocated with other functions is FFS

+- AU-UP: supports interaction over NG4 between CP-AU and a User Plane Protection Function in the core network (e.g. in a UP-GW) for distribution of security context from CP-AU to user plane protection function.

+- AU-AAA: supports interaction between the CP-AU Authentication Function and AAA for authentication of the UE.

 Editor's note: Some of these interfaces may be actual reference points in the 5G NextGen architecture, others are captured just to represent the logical relation between functional entities and to describe the functional model, as described below.

+Figure 6.12.1.1-2: Mapping of functional interfaces.

 The definition of an authentication framework for different access systems connecting to the 5G NextGen core network needs to consider the following aspects: